Kintyre/ksconf/README.md

       --target FILE, -t FILE
                             This is the local file that you with to remove the duplicate settings from.
-By default, this file will be read and the updatedwith a minimized version.
+By default, this file will be read and the updated with a minimized version.
       --dry-run, -D         Enable dry-run mode.
 Instead of writing the minimized value to TARGET, show a 'diff' of what would be removed.